What information can I get in Seasonality Insights on FYERS?

 For each stock, Seasonality Insights displays:

-For example, if a stock shows a Positive Years % of 100%, it means the stock has delivered positive returns during that month in every year considered by the analysis.
+For example, A Positive Years % of 100% means the stock delivered positive returns in that month 100% of the time over the years analyzed.
 If the Average Monthly Return is 9%, it indicates that the stock has historically generated an average gain of 9% during that month.

 This section can help you discover stocks that have exhibited relatively consistent seasonal strength over time.